sbonelogumede/honours-project/readme.md

-# Minor Dissertation
+## Project: Honours Minor Dissertation

-## Topic:
+## Institution: The University of Cape Town

-Gaussian Processes for Time Series Modelling
+## Topic: Gaussian Processes for Time Series Modelling

-## Authors:

-- Raphaela Azah
-- Sbonelo Gumede
+## Authors: Raphaela Azah and Sbonelo Gumede

-## Supervisor:

-Dr. Birgit Erni
+## Supervisor: Professor Birgit Erni

-## Institution:
+## Abstract:

-The University of Cape Town
+There are many ways to model the autocorrelation structure in time series (or longitudinal) data.
+Capturing the correlation structure through a Gaussian Process is a non-parametric approach which is very flexible and a good approach for capturing uncertainties.
+For this project you will learn to use Gaussian processes for modelling time series data, to simulate from Gaussian processes, reproduce existing model fits to data, and then model a local data set (air pollution data / you can choose something else) using Gaussian processes.

 ## Datasets: